holochain/cloud9ForHackathons/README.md

       * ![readme md editclutterglobaltoclutterhackathon](https://user-images.githubusercontent.com/239550/32945013-accd81cc-cb46-11e7-8630-036fd8d4daae.jpg)
       * this speaks to gently introducing people to the DNA filesystem, and to the idea that hashes are unique Holochain Apps, without being overly taxing
       * The dna.json file can editted directly in the Cloud9 editor
-        * photos
     * run that holochain app
-      * hcd etc...
+      * `hcadmin join holochainApps/clutterHackathon clutterHackathon`
+      * `hcd --debug --verbose clutterHackathon 8081`
-      * this speaks to the education of the command line toold
+      * this speaks to the education of the command line tool
       * Share handles with people again (this should be easy, use the same ones as last time
       * creates a "private" space for people to chat about this hackathon
-      * can also be on port 8080
 ## Your Project
   * open hc-scaffold
     * videos?